davidsiaputra/chat-app/README.md

-# chat-app
+# chat-app (Adding functionality continuously)
 A realtime chat app created using React for the frontend and Express for the backend.

-Currently not deployed to any web hosting services, since it only used as a means to further improve web development skills and do daily after work coding.
+**\*Currently not deployed to any web hosting services, since it is only used as a means to further improve web development skills and do daily after work coding\***.

 ## Technologies used
 * React
 * Express